exploiitm/blog/content/writeups/Guild_Selection_CTF/shell.md

 ```

 NX bit is disabled !, we can execute code on the stack!,
-let us try dissassembling the binary using GHIDRA
+let us try disassembling the binary using GHIDRA
 ```c

 undefined8 main(void)